-The Debtor projects it will receive sufficient income to make all payments called for under the Plan of Reorganization.
+The Debtor projects it will receive sufficient income to make all payments called for under the First Amended Plan of Reorganization.
 Debtor anticipates that the Plan will be funded with future income of the Debtor's business.
-For the period from July 1, 2017 through October 31, 2017 Debtor will receive \$10,371.00 per month from Fajon.
-From November 1, 2017 through January 31, 2018 Debtor will receive \$15,000.00 per month from Fajon.
-From February 1, 2018 forward Debtor will receive \$19,000.00 per month plus an extra \$7,500.00 per month for 24 months to cure the arrearages owed to Compass and make payments to Maricopa County Treasurer, and \$1500.00 per month from February 1, 2020 for 24 additional months to cure the balance of the back property taxes.
+For the period from July 1, 2017 through December 31, 2017 Debtor will receive \$10,371.00 per month from Fajon.
+From January 1, 2018 Debtor will receive \$15,000.00 per month from rent from Fajon .
+In addition commencing January 15, 2018 Debtor will receive \$10,000.00 per month extra from Fajon to pay towards the arrearages.
+Commencing 30 days after Plan Confirmation the additional monthly payment from Fajon shall increase to \$15,000.00 per month until December 15, 2019, in order to pay Compass, and make the restructured payments to the SBA and the payments to the Maricopa County Treasurer.
+Fajon will continue to make additional payments to Debtor to pay any balance remaining to the Maricopa County Treasurer, of \$1500.00 per month from January 1, 2020 for 24 additional months to cure the back property taxes.